 The accident was taking its toll on Rasmus, “The crash was at the beginning of March, and the first surgery was in the middle of the month.
 So I used crutches and then a wheelchair at the beginning, but I got back to school in a month or so, but I wasn’t allowed to walk for about eight weeks.”
 The physical toll is obvious, but for many who experience a life-changing accident, it is the mental and emotional toll that pervades.
 “Every two or three weeks after surgery it was hard.
 I had no motivation and just had thoughts going around in my head.
 It felt like I had to start over after each surgery.
 So that was very tough, and it led to a lot of things, like gaining a lot of weight because I didn’t train as I did before,” says Rasmus.

 When you meet Rasmus today, you see a bright fresh-faced and fit looking young man, without an ounce of extra weight, and so it is clear that something changed.
 The change came when he realised that it was up to him how the future would look, “At some point, I realised that I had to do something, I needed to try, try to get better, try to train hard and to see how far I could go.
-I think it was at that time that I realised that Cross-Country Skiing was over for me because I couldn’t do the movements any more,” says Rasmus.
+I think it was at this time that I realised cross-country skiing was over for me because I couldn’t do the movements any more,” says Rasmus.
 “I then thought I would find a new sport because I was a sportsman.
-So then I tried Golf, which was quite natural for me because my Dad works at the golf course.”
+So then I tried golf, which was quite natural for me because my dad works at the golf course.”